siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/CICS/steps.md

 Image showing the Submit Job step configured to define some CICS resources **Replace tokens** allow you to customize values in your JCL templates, in order to use the same JCL in different deployment scenarios.

-For example, a token such as *@CSD@* can be linked to a matching UrbanCode Deploy property, *cics.jcl.csd*.
+For example, a token such as *@CSD@* can be linked to a matching DevOps Deploy property, *cics.jcl.csd*.
 This property is then assigned a value, such as *CICSTS53.CICS.DFHCSD*, which can be set at the environment level, or wherever is most suitable.

 For more details on the **Submit Job** and **Wait For Job** steps, see the Steps page for the [z/OS Utility plug-in](https://urbancode.github.io/IBM-UCx-PLUGIN-DOCS/UCD/zos-deploy/).